-- Smile Education has robust safer recruitment processes that ensures that those who are known to be a risk to children or adults do not gain access to them; those whose actions suggest that they are a risk to children/adults are detected at the earliest stage and prevented from continuing to work with children/adults; and that those who intend to do harm are prevented at every possible stage from entering the workforce. - Staff and candidates understand their roles and responsibilities in respect of safeguarding and are provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and adults at risk.
+Smile Education has robust safer recruitment processes that ensures that those who are known to be a risk to children do not gain access to them; those whose actions suggest that they are a risk to children are detected at the earliest stage and prevented from continuing to work with children; and that those who intend to do harm are prevented at every possible stage from entering the workforce.

-- There is an open and transparent culture which enables staff and candidates to raise concerns around children/adults at risk, those that work with children/adults at risk, and processes within Smile Education. - It is as simple as possible for an individual to report concerns about harm or risk and clear procedures are implemented where safeguarding and child/adult protection issues arise.
-Where concerns are reported Smile Education will ensure that individuals are supported. - Smile Education has robust policies and procedures in place, which are reviewed and updated at least every 12 months. - Smile Education stays up to date with developments on safeguarding best practice, reporting and auditing safeguarding activities annually and addressing any areas for improvement. - Smile Education will report any concerns regarding any individual, or any potential safeguarding situation that it becomes aware of as soon as practicable to the appropriate authority and will co-operate in any ongoing investigations or assessments. - Smile Education will work in partnership with other services (including local authority children's and adult social care) to ensure that those who are identified as being at risk of abuse are protected. - Confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored.
+- Staff and candidates understand their roles and responsibilities in respect of safeguarding and are provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children. - There is an open and transparent culture which enables staff and candidates to raise concerns around children, those that work with children, and processes within Smile Education. - It is as simple as possible for an individual to report concerns about harm or risk and clear procedures are implemented where safeguarding and child protection issues arise.
+Where concerns are reported Smile Education will ensure that individuals are supported. - Smile Education has robust policies and procedures in place, which are reviewed and updated at least every 12 months. - Smile Education stays up to date with developments on safeguarding best practice, reporting and auditing safeguarding activities annually and addressing any areas for improvement. - Smile Education will report any concerns regarding any individual, or any potential safeguarding situation that it becomes aware of as soon as practicable to the appropriate authority and will co-operate in any ongoing investigations or assessments. - Smile Education will work in partnership with other services (including local authority children's social care) to ensure that those who are identified as being at risk of abuse are protected. - Confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored.

-Relevant Legislation and Guidance
+3. Relevant Legislation and Guidance